Seelammahesh/trypythondjango1-/readme.txt

 video-73
 added some error handlers in recipe_delete_view,recipe_ingredient_delete_view..created a template name base.html in templates . added a new html template in recipes/partials  name ingredient-inline-delete-response.html..

+video-74
+created static folder in recipe app and inside it created a directory recipes ..inside it created recipes-htmx.html file recipe/static/recipes-htmx.html handeld some css in recipes.htmx.html file